 We provide postgraduate training across a broad range of public health disciplines.
 Academics from medical, biomedical, public health, social science, policy and international development backgrounds at the University and beyond contribute to the development and delivery of our programmes.

-A MPH is internationally recognised as essential for professional advancement in the fields of public and global health.
+A Master of Public Health is internationally recognised as essential for professional advancement in the fields of public and global health.
 Our MPH programmes will prepare you for careers as global or public health researchers or practitioners, working in the public and NGO sectors, universities and international institutions.
 As well as acquiring technical skills in a wide range of public health-related disciplines, you will develop collaborative team working, communication and research skills.

 Global Health Academy